thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Select

-Select menus should be accompanied by a `label` tag, like a simple input should. `<optgroup>` tags can be used *like* fieldsets to organize and group thematically related `<option>`s, which will help improve the overall simplicity of form-flow.
+Select menus must be accompanied by a `label` tag, similar to a simple input. `<optgroup>` tags can be used *like* fieldsets to organize and group thematically related `<option>`s, which will help improve the overall simplicity of form-flow.

 ```html
 <label for="movies">Movies</label>